zhaohongxuan/dotfiles/README.md

-# My Personal dot_files Managed by chezmoi 🤖
+# My Personal dotfiles Managed by chezmoi 🤖

 This repo contains all my dotfiles managed by [chezmoi](https://github.com/twpayne/chezmoi), you can fork and edit before use it.